-Welcome to Care Of Aging Parents.
-I understand that your interest in this website initially may be limited to only a few pages of information pertinent to the current needs of a parent(s).
+Welcome to CARE OF AGING PARENTS.
+I understand that your initial interest in this website may be limited to only a few pages of information pertinent to the current needs of a parent(s).
 However, the subject matter on each page relates in some way to the content of all the pages.
-I, therefore, highly recommend that you read all the information on the website in order to gain the most comprehensive understanding of the issues your aging parent(s) are facing now or in the future and how you can best assist them in maintaining their ability to live independently as long as possible.
+I therefore, highly recommend that you read all the information on this website in order to gain the most comprehensive understanding of the issues your aging parent(s) are facing now or in the future and how you can best assist them in maintaining their ability to live independently as long as possible.

-When there are so many web-sites on care of aging parents, why one more?
+When there are thousands of websites on aging parents, why one more?

 A son's challenge:

 While visiting with our younger son one evening, he asked me, "Dad, what are you doing since your retirement with the knowledge and experience you have gained over the years as a minister and an institutional chaplain?"
 Regretably, I had to answer, "Nothing."
 Upon retirement I had metaphorically buried my "talent."
-My son encouraged me to create a website domain where adult children could quickly view practical and, hopefully, insightful information on how to best assist their elderly parents in the aging process.
-Lacking my son's urging this material would probably never have been made available on the internet.
-Thanks Tom!
+My son encouraged me to create a website domain where adult children of aging parents could quickly view practical and, hopefully, insightful information on how to best assist their elderly parents in the aging process.
+Lacking my son's urging this material would probably never have been made public and available on the internet.

 A father's response with his chaplain's perspective:

 These pages are a response to my son's challenge and what I, at the time, perceived to be a providential prompting.
 I bring a different perspective to what others have written on the subject of issues relevant to the care of aging parents.
 The few places I become clinical is to clarify the condition of the parent/patient.
 I have attempted to be clear, cogent, and concise in my thoughts, conclusions, and compelling in my recommendations.
-The information on these pages is only a primer on the subjects covered; I possibly in the near future may attempt a more comprehensive treatment on this vast field of "parental care."
+The information on these pages is only a primer on the subjects covered, there is so much more to be said.

 A Mission statement:

 CAREOFAGINGPARENTS.COM content is published with the hope and prayer of being useful to a wide audience.
 This website is designed for adult children of aging parents, especially the 76 million "Baby Boomers" generation born in the U.S.A. between 1946-1964, many of whose parents are beginning to need some assistance.
-The website is designed to provide the information adult children need to successfully assist their parents, when they can no longer live totally independent.
+The website will provide the information adult children need to successfully assist their parents, when they can no longer live totally independent.

 A few cartoons and other images